 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Heart disease is still the No. 1 killer of all Americans, men and women.
-But by following Life’s Simple 7, you can dramatically reduce your risk of heart disease.
+But by following Life’s Simple 7 and working with your doctor to consider your family heart health history, you can dramatically reduce your risk of heart disease.

 If you smoke . . . quit!
 Smoking is the leading preventable cause of illnesses such as:

 Tobacco smoke contains chemicals that damage your heart and blood vessels.
 One of those chemicals, nicotine, overworks your heart by constricting blood vessels and increasing your heart rate and blood pressure.
 Newer products, including electric or vapor nicotine, are believed to carry the same risks.

 The good news: when you quit smoking, in just one year your risk of heart attack and stroke drops.

 Exercise can be fun, and it is good for you.
 Regular exercise can cut your risk of fatal heart disease by nearly a quarter.
 Getting 150 minutes of exercise – that is about 30 minutes, five times a week or three 75-minute workouts weekly if you prefer - is a good way to maintain heart health.
 Exercise can help:

 Healthy eating does not necessarily mean cutting back or going on a diet.
 It means eating a lot of:

 Healthy eating also includes:

 Although heart-healthy eating does not mean cutting out alcohol entirely, limit yourself to no more than 2 drinks a day for men and one drink per day for women.